NethServer/docs/administrator-manual/en/upgrade.rst

     Before running the migration procedure, read carefully all the sections of this chapter.

+    All template-custom will also be restored, make sure all modifications are compatibile with new configuration files for version |version|.

     Please also read :ref:`discontinued-section`.

 #.
 Make sure to have an updated backup of the original installation.